-6. Get Rid Thieves
+6. Get Rid of Thieves

 Make sure no one is using your network without your permission.
 A neighbor could be using up your bandwidth, causing it to slow down and weaken your connection.
 Make sure that your network is password protected.

 Login to your router every once in a while and make sure you can identify all the devices on your network.
-If you find unknown users, kick them off, change your passwords, maybe even change your network name.
+If you find unknown users, kick them off, change your passwords, and maybe even change your network name.

 7. Bandwidth control